From His Perspective

 You need to put some effort into being grateful that anybody asked your

-permission for anything - that is a higher level of consideration and caring
+permission for anything - that is a higher level of consideration and

-than most people can expect when they are in the process of driving off their
+than most people can expect when they are in the process of driving

-friends/lovers by their own inner turmoil (which they don't/won't/can't deal
+friends/lovers by their own inner turmoil (which they don't/won't/can't

 with).